-Avoid single use plastic.
+Avoid single-use plastic.
 It’s not hard to see, that India has a huge plastic problem.
 Avoid adding to it.
 Take your own refillable water bottle and water purification method, or re-fill with filtered water, called “RO Water” (reverse osmosis purified water which is fine to drink).
 See our recommendations for which water filters are safe for India in the packing section or see our full comparison guide here.

 The Best Places to Visit in Rajasthan

 But to understand Rajasthani culture is to glimpse the rich village life and tapestry of Rajasthan.
-Marwari culture is seen in all its colour not in Rajasthan’s bustling cities, but in its quieter villages and desert camps.
+Marwari culture is seen in all its color not in Rajasthan’s bustling cities, but in its quieter villages and desert camps.
 I learned more about the Marwari (Rajasthani) way of life from spending time at homestays and villages than I did from wandering the ancient Pink City of Jaipur.
 In this guide we’ll show you how to do the same, should you want to!

 Have you been to Rajasthan and have tips to share with other readers for their trip?
-Let us know at the comments section at the end and I’ll add them to this Rajasthan travel blog.
+Let us know in the comments section at the end and I’ll add them to this Rajasthan travel blog.

 Part of the “Golden Triangle” and the capital of Rajasthan, travel in Jaipur was very different from how I thought it might be.